Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 wrapping the visible sphere in `Orthographic`, but not for `HPC`, `RadialWarp`, or `RectWarp`.

+JHV accepts two CEA second-axis conventions.
+When `CUNIT2` is present, the linear transform is angular and follows FITS WCS/wcslib.
+Historical normalized maps that omit `CUNIT2` are kept compatible by interpreting their second plane coordinate directly as `sin(latitude) / PV2_1`.
+This missing-unit convention is a documented JHV compatibility assumption: FITS WCS and Astropy otherwise default a missing celestial unit to degrees.

+The supported solar WCS subset assumes the canonical native poles present in the validation data.
+Observer-image `HPLN/HPLT` projections use `LONPOLE=180°`; `CRLN/CRLT` surface maps use `LONPOLE=0°` and `LATPOLE=90°`.
+JHV does not implement arbitrary FITS celestial/native pole rotations, so a noncanonical surface `CRVAL2` cannot be treated independently of those pole parameters.

 Heliospheric imager datasets often use `AZP` or `ZPN` projections.
 For these datasets, these tests support the correctness of the `HPC` WCS and sampling path.
 That conclusion does not extend automatically to